Tuesday, October 25th, 2011

 • changes in friendships

-• changes her partnership
+• changes in her partnership

-• self worth issues around body image
+• self-worth issues around body image

 • loss of personal time